Washington state deputy is killed in the line of duty; 2 of 3 suspects are detained - KVIA

 Law enforcement officers from the Vancouver, Washington, area are mourning a deputy killed in a shooting Friday night.

+Detective Jeremy Brown, 46, served 15 years on the force before he was killed in line of duty, according to the Clark County Sheriff’s Office in Washington state.

+“During his tenure at the Sheriff’s office he worked as a Corrections Deputy, Patrol Deputy and was currently assigned as a Detective,” the office said Saturday in a news release.

-Police said Saturday they have detained two suspects and are searching for a third.
-Tthe suspects “may be armed and dangerous,” authorities alerted earlier.
+Two suspects have been detained and police are searching for a third, police said.
+The suspects “may be armed and dangerous,” authorities said.

-Sgt.
-Brent Waddell with the Clark County Sheriff’s Office told a media briefing that the shooting occurred in Vancouver, which is a suburb of Portland, Oregon.
+The shooting occurred in Vancouver, which is a suburb of Portland, Oregon, Sgt.
+Brent Waddell with the Clark County Sheriff’s Office said during a news media briefing.

-Waddell said the deputy was taken to the hospital in unknown condition.
-The department later announced in a press release that the deputy had been “killed in the line of duty.”

 The Vancouver Police Department is leading other agencies in the investigation, Waddell said.